ERufian/RotatedDivisor/README.md

-DRR1 Numbers
+DRR Numbers
 ============

-This is another interview question that I was asked, this was a test to be done at home with a 24h deadline.
+This is another interview question that I was asked.
+This was a test to be done at home with a 24h deadline.
 Here is the problem:

+Find the last 5 digits of the sum of all integers between 10^1 and 10^100, that are divisors of their right rotation.

-Consider the number 142857.
+For example, consider the number 142857.
 We can right-rotate this number by moving the last digit (7) to the front of it, giving us 714285.
 It can be verified that 714285 = 5 × 142857.
 This demonstrates an unusual property of 142857: it is a divisor of its right-rotation.

-Find the last 5 digits of the sum of all integers between 10^1 and 10^100, that are divisors of their right rotation.

-The test was actually to develop this using the K language (http://en.wikipedia.org/wiki/K_%28programming_language%29) which I did, but I first developed it in C# in order to better understand the problem and then re-wrote it with K
+The test was actually to develop this using the K language (http://en.wikipedia.org/wiki/K_%28programming_language%29) which I did, but I first developed it in C# in order to better understand the problem, and then re-wrote it with K.
-Because of this restriction I consciously limited myself to the simpler aspects of C# (e.g., no .NET libraries, no LINQ).
+Because of this goal I consciously limited myself to the simpler aspects of C# (e.g., no .NET libraries, not even LINQ).

 Note: I am not posting the final K solution because I don't want to give away too much in case the company re-uses the question.

-The naive solution is to loop over the number range, verify which numbers meet the condition and calculate their modular sum, however this requires operating on 100-digit numbers.
+The naive solution is to loop over the number range, verify which numbers meet the condition and calculate the modular sum of the numbers that pass the filter, however this solution requires operating on 99-digit numbers.

 A "smarter search" can be done by taking into account the following: